HeardLibrary/digital-scholarship/manage/control/github/pages.md

 You can test that the link works by clicking on it in the preview.

-Adding an image is very similar in format to adding a link.
-The main difference is that it's preceeded by an exclamation mark (`!`).
-The alt text goes in the square brackets and the direct link to the image goes in the parentheses.
+Let's add an image to make the page more interesting.
 [Wikimedia Commons](https://commons.wikimedia.org/) is a good place to look for images that can be freely used on your website.
 I searched for "star-nosed mole" and found a good picture: <https://commons.wikimedia.org/wiki/File:Condylura.jpg>.
 However, this URL is the URL to the web page about the picture, not the picture itself.
 To get the actual image URL, click the `Download` link above the picture, then click the link for the size of image you want.

 <img src="../images-pages/commons_image_select.png" style="border:1px solid black">